You can care for minor burns at home with simple first aid. There are different levels of burns.

 - Use cool water, not ice.
 The extreme cold from ice can injure the tissue even more.

-- If possible, especially if the burn is caused by chemicals, hold the burned skin under cool running water for 10 to 15 minutes until it does not hurt as much.
+- If possible, particularly if the burn is caused by chemicals, hold the burned skin under cool running water for 10 to 15 minutes until it does not hurt as much.
 Use a sink, shower, or garden hose.

 - If this is not possible, put a cool, clean wet cloth on the burn, or soak the burn in a cool water bath for 5 minutes.